 Federal Crimes Statute Tracker

 Overview.
-The trialdex Federal Crimes Statute Tracker displays a visual history of
+The trialdex Federal Crimes Statute Tracker displays a visual history of amendments to

 To get started, click on one of the statute links in the menu at the top of this page, or keep reading to learn more about the application.

 How it works.
 Let's use 18 U.S.C. § 1029 as an example.
 When you click on the statute, the default view shows the date of the most recent revision (12/18/15) in bold, with the current text of the statute displayed below.